hiyouga/EasyR1/README.md

 ### An efficient, scalable, multi-modality training framework for Reinforcement Learning based on [veRL](https://github.com/volcengine/verl)

-This project is a clean fork of the original [veRL](https://github.com/volcengine/verl) project, we thank all the authors for providing such a high-performance RL training framework.
+This project is a clean fork of the original [veRL](https://github.com/volcengine/verl) project to support vision language models, we thank all the authors for providing such a high-performance RL training framework.

 EasyR1 is efficient and scalable due to the design of **[HybirdEngine](https://arxiv.org/abs/2409.19256)** and the latest release of **[vLLM](https://github.com/vllm-project/vllm)**'s SPMD mode.